plotly/plotly.py/doc/python/box-plots.md

 fig.show()
 ```

-### Choosing The Algorithm For Computing Quartiles
+### Modifying The Algorithm For Computing Quartiles

+For an explanation of how each algorithm works, see [Choosing The Algorithm For Computing Quartiles](#choosing-the-algorithm-for-computing-quartiles).

 ```python
 import plotly.graph_objects as go